MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 ans = 0.2500
 ```

+** Solution **

-Since an order is not guaranteed, the mesh entries need to be sorted first.
+To detect (near-)duplicate entries, the mesh lists need to be sorted first.
 The following lines can be inserted manually into the script after generation, replacing the

 ```Matlab
 CSX = DefineRectGrid(...);